The award of £20,000 for a current project allows writers sustained engagement with the Americas collections.

 The 2013 winners were the historian Andrea Wulf and the poet and novelist John Burnside.
 Wulf’s book The Invention of Nature: The Adventures of Alexander von Humboldt, the lost Hero of Science which she researched during her 2013 residency was published by John Murray in October 2015 and won the 2015 Costa Biography Award and 2016 Royal Society Science Book prize.
 Burnside's novel Ashland and Vine was published by Jonathan Cape in 2017.

 The critic and writer, Olivia Laing and the journalist and author, Erica Wagner were the 2014 winners.
 Laing's book The Lonely City: Adventures in the Art of Being Alone was published by Picador in 2016 and was shortlisted for the Gordon Burn prize.
-Wagner's Chief Engineer: The Man Who Built the Brooklyn Bridge is due to be published in June 2017.
+Wagner's Chief Engineer: The Man Who Built the Brooklyn Bridge is was published in 2017.

 Header image: 2018 Eccles British Library Award Winners Tessa McWatt and Stuart Evers by Ander McIntyre